Interminh/venture-academy-v2/README.md

-- **Role is never trusted from the client.** Every Server Action re-checks who's making the request, and RLS checks it again independently at the database layer, so a tampered request can't grant itself a role or reach a permission the UI doesn't expose.
+- **Role is never trusted from the client.** Every Server Action re-checks who's making the request, and RLS checks it again independently at the database layer, so a tampered request can't reach a permission the UI doesn't expose.
+- **Role changes are enforced at the database layer, not just by the app.** A trigger on `profiles` rejects any update that changes a role unless the caller is already an admin, so this can't be done by calling the Supabase API directly and skipping the app's own checks.
 - **Tutor codes never leak.** A signup request checks a code's validity through a security-definer function that can confirm a match without ever letting an unauthenticated caller read the codes table or learn